jacobrosenthal/moment-sdk/README.md

-If you just want to create plugins for Moment that extend the functionality of the device, you don't need to modify the SDK code at all!
+If you just want to create plugins for Moment that extend the functionality of the device, you don't need to modify the SDK code at all.
 The Moment SDK is built into every Moment device.
 All you need to do is create a JavaScript source file that makes use of the public API's provided by the SDK.

+### Step 1: Launch the Moment Simulator
-To test your plugins, you can use our [web-based simulator](https://somaticlabs.github.io/moment-sim) before deploying to your Moment device.
+To test your plugins, you can use our
+[web-based simulator](https://somaticlabs.github.io/moment-sim) before
+deploying to your Moment device.
+The simulator allows you to visualize haptic effects and test event handlers you have created for the device.

+### Step 2: Implement a Plugin

+The `Moment.extend()` function allows you to create a plugin that integrates with Moment and provides additional functionality to the device in a reusable and modular fashion.
+Below, you can find an example of the implementation:

+    // structure for implementing a meditation timer plugin Moment.extend('meditate', {
+        init: function () {
+            this.interval = Moment.setInterval(5000, function () {
+                // create haptic patterns every 5 seconds });
+        },

+        remove: function () {
+            Moment.clearInterval(this.interval);
+        },

+        // events to attach to the Moment global
+        events: {
+            'accelerometer': function () {
+                var data = Moment.Accelerometer;
+                Moment._log(data.x + "," + data.y + "," + data.z);
+                // implement some accelerometer logic here e.g. if values exceed threshold },
+            'timertick': function () {
+                var time = Moment.uptime();
+                // implement something to change the haptic feedback based on the time }
+        }
+    });

+### Step 3: Create a Gist on Github

+Visit [https://gist.github.com/](https://gist.github.com/) to create a Gist.
+A Gist will provide you with a version-controlled pastebin for your Moment plugin.
+Once you create a Gist, copy the URL and paste it into the Moment app as a user script.
+This will allow you to enable and disable the plugin you've created from the Moment app.

 ## Hacking the SDK (advanced users)